 UCA’s third Carbon Management Plan was approved in 2016 and sets out plans to achieve a 37% reduction in absolute carbon emissions by 2019/20 compared to 2005 levels.

-UCA met this target three years early at the end of academic year 2015/16, UCA had reduced absolute annual carbon emissions (CO2e) from energy consumption by 29% compared to its 2005 baseline.
+UCA met this target three years early at the end of academic year 2016/17, reducing absolute annual carbon emissions (CO2e) from energy consumption by over 37% compared to its 2005 baseline.

 Improvements in energy efficiency have reduced carbon intensity (the weight of carbon emissions per square meter of internal area) from 75 kgCO2e/m2 in 2008/09 to 64 kgCO2e/m2 in 2014/15.

 Recycling schemes operate on all campuses and directly-managed student residences, and food waste composting and collection services operate at UCA Farnham and UCA Epsom.
 In addition surplus used office furniture is donated to causes local to campuses.
 In 2017 nearly 200 items of office furniture have been donated to local charities in Farnham, including the Scouts, local residential care homes and a school.